spotify/scio/site/src/main/paradox/Getting-Started.md

 The Cloud Platform `project` refers to its name (not number).
 GCE availability `region` should be in the same region as the BigQuery datasets and GCS bucket.

-By default only `DirectRunner` is in the library dependencies list.
+By default, only `DirectRunner` is in the library dependencies list.
 Use `set beamRunners := "<runners>"` to specify additional runner dependencies as a comma separated list, i.e. "DataflowRunner,FlinkRunner".

 ## SBT project setup